-The Student Disciplinary Board will normally be chaired by the Head of Governance or nominee (senior member of University staff) and will comprise, of two other members of University staff, he Abertay University Students' Association President, or their representative and a clerk
+The Student Disciplinary Board ('Disciplinary Board') will normally be chaired by the Head of Governance or appropriate nominee and will comprise of two other members of University staff, the Abertay Students' Association President, or their representative and a clerk.

-Details of the conduct of the hearing are given in Appendix B.
+Details of the Disciplinary Board composition and conduct of the hearing are given in Appendix B.

-If misconduct is admitted or, following the meeting, established, the Disciplinary Board may impose
+If misconduct is admitted or, following the hearing, established, the Disciplinary Board may impose one or more of the following penalties, as appropriate (this list is not exhaustive):